tpadilla10117/v2.0-tpadilla.com/NOTES.md

 Navbar.jsx:
     - <!-- TODO:  -->
     **Need to make the Navbar into a separate component  -> one for the Vertical nav, the other for the horizontal.
-Only render the Vertical past the 1000px breakpoints in the Home.jsx file
+Only render the Vertical past the 1000px breakpoints in the Home.jsx file OR make a Styled component out of ONLY THE NAVBAR

     Bonus:
     - Animations on the modal icon